Menu

 Ever wondered why your leftovers still taste like plastic after switching containers?
 The food storage crisis isn’t just about leaks—it’s a perfect storm of environmental harm and outdated design.
 A 2024 UNEP report revealed that 42% of microplastics in oceans originate from degraded food containers, with poorly sealed lids accelerating food waste by up to 30% in households.

-Sustainable Innovation in Solo 8 oz Food Containers
+Sustainable Solutions for Solo Food Containers

-Sustainable Innovation in Solo 8 oz Food Containers
+Sustainable Solutions for Solo Food Containers

 GET IN TOUCH